-At launch, a regionally-focused transit entity delivering integrated and equitable service to Niagara residents can be expected to receive favorable feedback from the public.
-However, neither a Commission or Regional Division governance model will hold an advantage in the long-term, as these systems have each received a share of scrutiny and critical attention from the public and media in the past.
-Ultimately, the new entity's perception will be built around its service consistency and quality, communication, branding initiatives, and accountability.
+Model Assessment Rationale Limited Commission At launch, a regionally-focused transit entity deliverintegrated and equitable service to Niagara residents care expected to receive favorable feedback from the public.
+Full Commission However, neither a Commission or Regional Division governance model will hold an advantage in the long-term, as these systems have each received a share of scrutiny and Regional Division critical attention from the public and media in the partition of the partition will be built around its service consistency and quality, communication branding initiatives, and accountability.